top of page

 Weekly Adult Formation

-Bible Study LITE (2 Groups: Mondays 1:00-2:15PM and Tuesdays 6:00-7:15PM via Zoom): These are come-when-you-can, facilitated-discussion, audio-visual gatherings for people not too familiar with the Bible who want to learn about the Scripture and discover its relevance for life in today's world.
-This year we are exploring the entire New Testament, from Matthew to Revelation.
+Bible Study with Mother Robin: These are come-when-you-can, facilitated-discussion gatherings for people not too familiar with the Bible who want to learn about the Scripture and discover its relevance for life in today's world.
+Various books and videos are used in the presentation of material for discussion.
+This group also meets via Zoom for sessions in the fall and in the spring.

 View Past Formation Series and Webinars Below